vercel/virtual-event-starter-kit/README.md

 - **Delegation:** Running a conference is difficult – you have to **delegate** tasks to third-parties to ensure success.
 Certain elements of an online conference experience are tough to get right, and we'd rather lean on established, industry leading solutions.
 - **Flexibility:** While delegating certain elements of the conference experience is helpful, it's also important to own the platform.
 That's why this template provides a **flexible** open-source codebase that can be modified for your event.
 - **Reducing Risk:** It's inevitable something will go wrong during your event.
-This platform **reduces risk** by leaning on a dynamic site that outputs as static files.
+This platform **reduces risk** by leaning on a dynamic site that outputs as static files using [Incremental Static Generation](https://nextjs.org/docs/basic-features/data-fetching).
 These static files are cached, ensuring your site is never down.
-Then, it uses [Serverless Functions](https://vercel.com/docs/serverless-functions/introduction) to sprinkle dynamic content on top, which are hosted by a provider with 99.99% uptime.
+Then, it uses [API Routes](https://nextjs.org/docs/api-routes/introduction) to sprinkle dynamic content on top, which are hosted by a provider with 99.99% uptime.

 ### Built With